thehalvo/homeostasis/docs/react_integration.md

 - Create new issues with React error examples
 - Join the community discussions

-The React integration in Homeostasis provides comprehensive error detection and healing capabilities, helping you build more robust React applications with automatic error resolution and performance optimization.
+The React integration in Homeostasis provides error detection and healing capabilities, helping you build more robust React applications with automatic error resolution and performance optimization.